j-mac0y/iat-crypto-project/step-1/README.md

+# IAT Project - Step 1

+## Description
-This directory contains a simple client, server and MITM.
-The server listens for connections on a port, and the client connects to that server.
+This directory contains a simple client, server and MITM:

-The MITM doesn't do very much yet.
-TODO Fix that.
+- Server listens for connections and prints any messages it receives to the console.
+- Client binds to the "server" port (which is actually the MITM port) and sends the message it reads from the file `message.txt`.
+- MITM listens for connections and forwards any data it receives to the server, as if it is the client.